redhat-sap/sap_cluster_connector/redhat/README.md

   * activate [record-pending](https://clusterlabs.org/pacemaker/doc/en-US/Pacemaker/1.1/html/Pacemaker_Explained/_resource_operations.html) resource operation option:
   pcs (RHEL): `# pcs resource op defaults record-pending=true`
   crmsh (SLES): `# crm configure op_defaults record-pending=true`
   **Note:** on pacemaker 2.x and some pacemaker 1.x versions shipped with some Linux distributions`record-pending` is already activated by default.
-Please check the release notes of your pacemaker version to se if this is the case or if `record-pending` needs to be activated manually.
+Please check the release notes of your pacemaker version to see if this is the case or if `record-pending` needs to be activated manually.

   * add SIDadm user to "haclient" group on each node:
   ```